-[00:28:56] H. W. Brands: And so when Jefferson and Madison would talk about Hamilton and his party as the Anglomanes, these are the ones who are gonna invite King George back into America.
-I mean, no, that was an exaggeration.
-But still, the idea that, "Wait a minute, we fought this war for independence against Britain and now all of a sudden you're saying we ought to mimic Britain, we ought to join arms with Britain against France?"
-And on the other hand there were those, when Hamilton is critiquing Jefferson, his view, "You think we're gonna line up with those crazies who'd beheaded their king and who drove France to anarchy and mass violence?"
-So there is this element of you're not simply of a different political persuasion than me, you are potentially a traitor to the American cause.
+[00:29:27.5] H.W.
+Brands: No, that was an exaggeration.
+But still, the idea that, wait a minute, we fought this war for independence against Britain, and now all of a sudden you're saying we ought to mimic Britain?
+We ought to join arms with Britain against France?
+And on the other hand, there were those, when Hamilton is critiquing Jefferson, his view, do you think we're going to line up with those crazies who beheaded their king and who drove France to anarchy and mass violence?

+[00:29:54.5] H.W.
+Brands: So there is this element of you're not simply of a different political persuasion than me.
+You are potentially a traitor to the American cause.
 And that really gives bite to this.
-[00:29:47] H. W. Brands: Now, as long as Washington is president, this stuff sort of keeps under control because both Jefferson and Hamilton are trying to persuade Washington, but they recognize that he's not gonna buy into any of this partisanship, and Washington considers himself above parties.
-Now, he did lean toward Hamilton on several important issues, but both Hamilton and Jefferson, the leaders of their opposing sides, they grow farther than farther apart.
-They implore Washington not to leave after one term, because they're afraid of how this is really gonna split the country.
-And it's important to bear in mind in all of this, that the Constitution isn't yet half a decade old in operation and they've seen the first American constitution, the Articles Confederation, it was junk before it was five or six years old.
+Now, as long as Washington is president, this stuff keeps under control because, both Jefferson and Hamilton are trying to persuade Washington, but they recognize that he's not going to buy into any of this partisanship.
+And Washington considers himself above parties.

+[00:30:26.3] H.W.
+Brands: Now, he did lean toward Hamilton on several important issues, but both Hamilton and Jefferson, the leaders of their opposing sides, they go farther and farther apart, they implore Washington not to leave after one term because they're afraid of how this is really going to split the country.
+And it's important to bear in mind in all of this that the Constitution isn't yet half a decade old in operation.
+And they've seen the first American Constitution, the Articles of Confederation, it was junk before it was five or six years old.

-[00:30:42] H. W. Brands: And so the biggest concern of all these people is that the country not fall apart.
-Even the Republicans, the ones who are in favor of leaving power with the states, they don't wanna see the United States break up into 13 separate states.
-They realize, just as Carol pointed out, that there are foreign countries that are circling around, would love to peel off one or the other.
-But within that realm, within the realm of the Union, where does the balance of power lie?
-Does most of the initiative lie with the states?
+[00:31:02.8] H.W.
+Brands: And so the biggest concern of all these people is that the country not fall apart.
+Even the Republicans, the ones who are in favor of leaving power with the states, they don't want to see the United States break up into 13 separate states.
+They realize, just as Carol pointed out, that there are foreign countries that are circling around and would love to peel off one or the other.
+But within that realm, within the realm of the union, where does the balance of power lie?
+Does the initiative lie with the states?
 Does it lie with the central government?
-And then you add this foreign element, whose side are you on?
-Are you gonna marry us to the British, or are we gonna stay with the French?
+And then you add this foreign element.
+Whose side are you on?
+Are you going to marry us to the British?
+Are we going to stay with the French?
 Then it really sharpens this difference of partisan opinion.

-[00:31:29] Jeffrey Rosen: So interesting.
-You mention the crucial rule of foreign policy.
-And Carol Berkin, two of your examples have to do with foreign policy, the crisis involving Genêt in France and also over the Jay Treaty.
-Tell us about Genêt, who I gather made you laugh unexpectedly, and what those two foreign policy crises did to solidify the growth of parties.
+[00:31:49.9] Jeffery Rosen: So interesting.
+You mentioned the crucial role of foreign policy and Carol Berkin, two of your examples have to do with foreign policy, the crisis involving Genet in France and also over the Jay Treaty.
+Tell us about Genet, who I gather made you laugh unexpectedly and what those two foreign policy crises did to solidify the growth of parties.